gaurav137/azure-cleanroom-samples/big-data/README.md

 ./scripts/initialize-environment.ps1
 ```

+> [!NOTE]
+> For the using an Azure subscription, use the -subscription parameter in the command above to specify the subscription ID.

 > [!IMPORTANT]
 > The above script creates an Azure Storage account for OIDC usage when running for the `operator` persona.
 If you have a pre-configured Azure storage account for OIDC usage then supply that account name for the `operator` persona as follows:
 > ```powershell
 > $storageAccountName = <name>
 > ./scripts/initialize-environment.ps1 -preProvisionedOIDCStorageAccount $storageAccountName